dangkh/COMP4010-COMP5010--Spring25/Project2/Readme.md

 3. A weekly plan outlining your steps to complete your project and including the team member(s) assigned to that task.
 4. A github repo, with all the relevant info about your project

-The expected output of this phases include:
+👉*Expected output* of this phases include:

-- Create a public repository on Github
+1. Create a public repository on Github
-- Upload your proposal and data to that repository.
+2. Upload your proposal and data to that repository.
 Proposal can be a .md file
-- Submit the link to your repository on Canvas by the deadline
+3. Submit the link to your repository on Canvas by the deadline

-👉*Expected output:*

-- Create a public repository on GitHub.
-- Upload your proposal and data to the repository (proposal can be a .md file).
-- Submit the repository link on Canvas.

-#### **📌Peer Review - Due 25th of March**
+#### **📌Peer Review - Due 04th of May**

 Each team will review the proposals of two other teams.
 We will assign review pairs (see Section 6.3 of this document).